rara122/Java_Programs/README.md

 <u><h3>Fraction and IntegerSet</h3></u>

 <b>Fraction:</b> A classic Class definition of a Fraction.
 This is an Object Oriented way of defining fraction, partially given by our teacher and updated by me.
 I added simple arithmetic functions such as: simplify(), add(), subtract(), multiply(), divide().
-The "toString()" class is also overloaded so that you can print out Fractions with ease.<br/>
+The "toString()" class is also overrided so that you can print out Fractions with ease.<br/>

 <b>IntegerSet:</b> IntegerSet is used to hold array Sets of 0 - 100.
 They also have additional functions for the set theoretical union and intersect.
-It also has an isEqualTo() function for declaring equal sets and finally a toString() "overload" as well.<br/>
+It also has an isEqualTo() function for declaring equal sets and finally a toString() "overrided" as well.<br/>

 <b>DriverForFracIntegerSet.jar:</b> Includes an executable Jar file with a driver for Fraction and IntegerSet classes.